 We appreciate those who have helped us find great leaders to join our leadership academy!

 We are looking for dedicated, social justice-oriented affordable housing residents and staff to participate in the Leadership Academy.

 Ideal candidates would reflect the age, race, and gender diversity of the communities we serve.
-Due to EBHO’s limited staff capacity, all candidates for this first Leadership Academy must live or work in Oakland to participate.

 The Leadership Academy is a four month program focusing on the essential elements needed in becoming an effective affordable housing advocate and community leader.

 - Each cohort will be limited to 15-20 residents and staff.

 - The group will meet twice a month beginning in mid-August.
 The specific meeting time will be determined depending on the time that accommodates the majority of participants and EBHO staff.

 - Participants are expected to attend all 8 workshops.
 Each workshop will be two hours long.
 Workshops will feature a mix of interactive exercises and guest lectures from experts of the respective workshop topics.

 - Graduates will obtain a certificate of completion as well as be identified as a core leader of EBHO’s Resident and Community Organizing Program.

 - Leadership: Gain knowledge of different leadership models, qualities and values of leaders, and the hard skills to be a successful leader.